 It was raining when were arrived but that didn’t stop us from hiking Mont Royal in the rain.
 You can’t spend a weekend in Montreal and not hike Mont Royal.
 It was a little damp but it was still a fun hike.
 I would definitely recommend doing it on a cool dry day and not in the rain like we did.
 The good news is that when we got to the top, the rain stopped, it cleared up and we were rewarded with amazing views of Montreal.
 I can’t wait to visit again.

 After our hike we got a bottle of wine and some snacks and headed back to our place to get ready for Jazz Fest.
 Now if you ever get an opportunity to visit Montreal during Jazz Fest you MUST go.
 It was soo much fun.
 They have a ton of free concerts all over and it was an amazing night (so amazing we forgot to eat dinner oops!!).
 I have no pictures to show for it but trust me if you like music, food, wine and/or beer make sure you go.

 For my day of sightseeing in Old Montreal I wore a Romper, Flat Sandals and a Jean Jacket.
 It was chilly in the morning but by early afternoon it was nice and warm.
-Details of my outfit are below.
+I linked the details of my outfit are below.